When to Visit Wallis and Futuna

 If you plan to focus on specific activities during your visit, it’s worth considering seasonal conditions that can enhance your experience.
 Water-based activities such as snorkelling, diving and lagoon boat trips are often best when seas are calm, while hiking and cultural exploration can be more comfortable during cooler, drier periods.

-The Best Time for Surfing in Wallis and Futuna
+The Best Time for Kitesports and Sailing in Wallis and Futuna

 The Best Time for Snorkelling and Scuba Diving in Wallis and Futuna

-Diving is available year-round, and many sites remain rarely explored or unnamed, offering a genuine sense of discovery.
+Diving is available year-round.
 Shore dives are common and easy to access, while boat charters provide opportunities to reach deeper and more remote reefs.

 Visibility is typically at its best from April to October, but the warm waters (around 29°C / 84°F) mean underwater conditions are enjoyable in any season.